 Reduction in coverage notice.
-Insurers should not provide a right to review by the Commissioner of Insurance under § 38.2-231 of the Code of Virginia when sending a notice of reduction in coverage unless the line of insurance under which the liability policy was written is subject to § 38.2-1912 of the Code of Virginia.
+Insurers should not provide a right to review by the Commissioner of Insurance under § 38.2-231 when sending a notice of reduction in coverage unless the line of insurance under which the liability policy was written is subject to § 38.2-1912.